 But some tost is better than others and, fortunately for us, Fethiye has its very own tost institution.
-These guys are the ustas of tost: İksirci Tezcan.
+These guys are the ustas of tost: Iksirci Tezcan…

 The menu board, along with prices, is nailed to the surrounding walls, but you won’t need to peruse it for long.
-You can either have a yarım tost (half bread which you can see in the above photo) or a çeyrek tost (that’s the tost in the photo, cut in half – çeyrek means quarter).
-We always go for a karışık yarım tost which is cheese and sucuk.
-It’s delivered to you within a matter of minutes along with a bowl of turşu (pickled chillies and gherkins).
+You can either have a yarım tost (a half bread which you can see in the above photo) or a çeyrek tost (that’s the tost in the photo, cut in half – çeyrek means quarter).
+And, as is the staple with Fethiye’s snack bars these days, you’ll be asked if you want ketchup and mayonnaise inside it, too.

-İksirci Tezcan is on Fethiye harbour at the side of the Fethiye Culture Centre (the big blue building).
+- Iksirci Tezcan is the cream wooden-look building on Fethiye harbour at the side of the Fethiye Culture Centre (the big blue building).

 - You can view its location here on our map of Fethiye.

 - If you’re not a fan of mixed fruit juice, they’ll also make a glass up of your preferred fruit.

 - Iksirci Tezcan is open daily until evening, all year round.

 - Visit our Fethiye Eating and Drinking page for more ideas of where to eat snacks and more substantial meals around the whole area.
 Of course, there are a few bar suggestions on there, too.